 - Mix together atta and salt in a large mixing bowl.2 cups atta flour, 1 teaspoon salt

 - Gradually add in water, mixing it with a spatula or your hands as you go, until a dough forms.
-If your dough is dry, add more water, a teaspoon at a time.
+If your dough is dry, add more water, a tablespoon at a time.
 The reverse is also true, so do add more flour it is sticky and wet!¾-1 cup water

 - Knead dough for a few minutes, or until it is smooth and elastic.
 Cover it with a damp cloth and let it rest for 25-30 minutes.